Sourdough Tools and Equipment

 👎 Cons:

-- While you can use it for other baking purposes with recipes like cornbread on their website, I use it as a single-use item for baking sourdough.
+- While you can use it for other baking purposes, I use it as a single-use item for baking sourdough.

 - It’s quite heavy and large (22lbs), so it might not be the best option if you’re limited in kitchen or storage space.